mwdle/RouterRebooter/README.md

     java -jar Rebooter.jar extender
     ```

-5. To build a docker image for the scripts, execute the following Docker build command from the RouterRebooter project folder:
+4. Create a folder on your system for Docker bind mounts / storing container files.
+The folder should have the following structure:

     ```shell
+    docker_volumes/
+    ├── RouterRebooter/
+    │   ├── data/
+    │   └── secrets/
+    ```

+5. Change the ```.env``` file properties for your configuration:

+    ```properties
+    DOCKER_VOLUMES=<PATH_TO_DOCKER_VOLUMES_FOLDER> # The folder created in the previous step.
+    ```

+6. To build a docker image for the scripts, execute the following Docker build command from the RouterRebooter project folder:

+    ```shell
     docker build -t mwdle/router_rebooter:latest .
     ```

-6. Create a file ```router_pass``` and ```extender_pass``` containing the gateway access passwords (not Wi-Fi passwords) of the respective devices.
+7. Create a file ```router_pass``` and ```extender_pass``` containing the gateway access passwords (not Wi-Fi passwords) of the respective devices.
-7. Move the .jar and password files you created in steps 1 and 4 to a folder of your choosing, ensure the .jar files are marked as executable, and update the bind mounts in the Docker Compose file accordingly.
+8. Move the .jar and password files you created in steps 1 and 4 to a folder of your choosing, ensure the .jar files are marked as executable, and update the bind mounts in the Docker Compose file accordingly.
-8. Modify the bind mount in the Docker Compose file for ```id_rsa.pub``` to use the public key of the device/container that initiates the SSH connection to RouterRebooter.
+9. Modify the bind mount in the Docker Compose file for ```id_rsa.pub``` to use the public key of the device/container that initiates the SSH connection to RouterRebooter.
-9. Create/start the container by executing:
+10. Start the container by executing:

     ```shell
     docker compose up -d
     ```

-10. To execute the rebooter in Docker:
+11. To execute the rebooter in Docker:

     ```shell
     docker exec -it RouterRebooter bash